 Plan your marketing and sales strategies well and leverage the potential of as many November days as you can.
 Don’t forget that Black Friday is not the only day of the month.

-Black Friday itself is not enough to sell a lot — make an interesting offer
+Black Friday alone is not enough to skyrocket sales volume—prepare an interesting special offer

 Some customers get so excited with the vision of buying many things at a low price that they get sucked into Black Friday fever and go on emotional spending binges.
 They don’t compare prices and offers and sometimes even buy products that are in fact marked up for the occasion.
 Quite often, during special promotion periods (for example, right before Black Friday or Christmas) the sales volume gets higher than on “normal” days.
 Still, trusting that consumers will simply “go with the flow” is not much of a plan for an experienced business leader.
 You should certainly make the most of this kind of opportunity, but how?